jhanley634/testing-tools/problem/text/DbC/design_by_contract.md

 and you have an induction step that always works, well, then you can correctly solve an infinite class of problems.

-### exceptions

-An important tool!
-More on this later.

 ### composition

 Let `o` denote composition.